Last Updated on March 28, 2021 by Muhammad Junaid Khalid

 It is very hard to keep track of the apps if you already have a lot of apps installed on your smartphone.
 If you see an app on your smartphone that you did not install, immediately delete it.
 Search about that app online to find out if it is legit or fake.

 Beware if you see some unusual Pop-ups appear on your smartphone screen asking you to do certain tasks like clicking on the links they are showing to you.

 Here are some precautions you should adopt to prevent your smartphone from being hacked.

 If you get an unknown email that urges you to click on a URL, simply don’t click on that URL.
 Mark that email as Phishing or Spam.

 Use App lock and don’t store passwords

 Use a suitable app lock app so that no intruder could intervene in your smartphone.
 When you enter passwords for login to any site, the browser has asked to remember and store the password for you.
 Don’t use this feature for banking apps and other sensitive accounts.

-Free public Wi-Fi networks in airports, hotels or parks are often unsecure.
+Free public Wi-Fi networks in airports, hotels, or parks are often unsecure.
 You may use these networks for browsing or downloading but never use them for online purchases or banking apps logins.
 Hackers may find it easier to see the information you are sending over the network.

 Public Charging Station

 Beware of using public mobile charging spots.
-Make sure to use “charging only” cable that cannot access your files.
+Make sure to use a “charging only” cable that cannot access your files.